Jay-Gokani/exodia/flask-docker/README.instructions.md

 14. to push the same tag to a different repo, just change the Repo - it can be pre-existing or new

+15. docker images
+*shows images*

-15. docker image rm jaygokani:getting-started2:latest
+16. docker image rm jaygokani:getting-started2:latest
-*This removes the image locally*
+*this removes the image locally*

-16. docker pull jaygokani:getting-started2:latest
+17. docker pull jaygokani:getting-started2:latest
-*This pulls the image from DockerHub*
+*this pulls the image from DockerHub*

+18. docker container stop 638b1239
+*stops the container*

+19. docker container rm 638b1239
+*removes this container*

+*** check which image the running container is using then rm all images and containers not in use